Requirements for approved training and equipment

 - You must have special approval and training to use plant protection products in class 1L and 2L.

-- Plant protection products in class 3 may also be used by anyone, including private individuals.
+- Plant protection products in class 3 may be used by anyone, including private individuals.

-To obtain approval to use plant protection products professionally, you must
+To obtain a permit to use plant protection products professionally, you must

 - have taken a basic course in use of plant protection products